mesos/chronos/README.md

     java -cp chronos.jar --master zk://127.0.0.1:2181/mesos --zk_hosts 127.0.0.1:2181

-Please note that you need to have both mesos and zookeeper running for this to work!
+Please note that you need to have both Mesos and Zookeeper running for this to work!

 For more information on configuration options, please see [configuring Chronos](#configuring-chronos).